umbc-research/GPU-Graphic/README.md

 # GPU Cluster Health Monitor

 This project automates the monitoring of GPU nodes on the UMBC `chip-gpu` cluster.
-It uses Slurm's `scontrol` to auto-discover node hardware, compares nodes against their peer groups to detect missing GPUs (e.g., a node showing 5 GPUs when its peers have 8), and generates visual snapshots of cluster health.
+It uses `scontrol` to auto-discover node hardware, compares nodes against their peer groups to detect missing GPUs (e.g., a node showing 5 GPUs when its peers have 8), and generates visual snapshots of cluster health.

 ## 📂 File Structure